 It earns 6% cash back on all U.S. supermarket transactions, up to a $6,000 annual spending limit.
 Above the limit, U.S. supermarket purchases earn 1% back, with no upper limit.

-Cash back accrues as Reward Dollars that can be redeemed for statement credits.
+Cash back accrues as Reward Dollars that can be redeemed for statement credits or at Amazon.com checkout.
 Terms apply.

 Bear in mind that superstores like Walmart and wholesale clubs like Costco are not included in this card’s supermarkets category.
 Additionally, a $95 annual fee applies after the first year.
 See the rates and fees page for more details.